EndlssNightmare/Digispark-scripts/README.md

 >This repository focuses on the storage of scripts for the digispark and for the dissemination of knowledge.
 I will update over time as I gain more experience :).

 >Obs: These scripts are for educational purposes only.
-Use them at your own risk but I will not be responsible for your actions!
+Use them at your own risk because I will not be responsible for your actions!

 <p align="center">
 	<img width="400" height="400" src="https://github.com/EndlssNightmare/Digispark-scripts/assets/110058202/7cf31e71-e6ac-4a74-ac69-3762e93ea66f">